 Governmental agency, political subdivision, open-enrollment charter school, nonprofit organization, or other entity that provides services to children or families.
 Code of Criminal Procedure Art.
-45.301(7). strategies.
-The plan must be maintained on file for public inspection.
-Code of Criminal Procedure Art.
-45.306.
+45.301(7).

 Collaboration and Regional Youth Diversion Plans

 Youth diversion plans may be created for individual courts or may be created for a county or municipality.
 Local governments may also collaborate to create regional youth diversion plans.